Slalamander/inkBoard-docs/docs/source/tutorial/configuration.rst

 The ``elements`` entry is the most general dashboard entry.
 It can hold the configuration for any kind of element.
 Lets start with making two simple elements.
 A  :py:class:`Button` element, which are elements that shows some text, and an :py:class:`Icon` element, which shows an icon.
 To start, add the ``elements`` entry to your configuration.
 For any element you add, the type of element is identified by the ``type`` key.
 Any element can also be given a custom ``id``.
-This makes it easy to reference them in actions, or other elements for example.
+This makes it easy to reference them in actions, or layouts for example.

 Start with defining the ``Button`` under ``elements``.
 Since multiple elements can be defined under the ``elements`` entry, put them in a list.
 For a ``Button``, the text to write is defined under the ``text`` key, for the tutorial it will be set to `Hello World!`.
 To make the text readable, specify the ``font_color`` as white.